 Some properties in the right locations can earn 60% higher profits than long-term rents.
 On platforms like Airbnb, a property that would earn £1,000 as a long-term let can earn three times that amount as a short-term let – of course, this varies by location but there is big money to be made in short-term lets.

 More Earning Opportunities

 There’s also an opportunity to make more money by offering additional services.
 Such as housekeeping and laundry for your tenants.
 As they will be looking for a more comfortable stay in a shorter amount of time, especially if you’re renting out an Airbnb.
 This helps ensure that you’re getting the most out of your investment while still providing tenants with a reasonable deal.

 While charging a premium is certainly an advantage that can deliver higher yields, it does come with less stability and requires more effort.

 With a short term rental agreement, it’s easier to swap out tenants.
 This comes in handy if some are causing your problems.
 If there is decent demand for short term tenancy agreements in your area, you can also be more selective about who you rent out your place to.
 Additionally, if you ever want to use the property yourself or have guests over, you don’t have to wait for a tenant to move out.

 In the long-term vs short-term let debate, short-term lets do come with some drawbacks that landlords will need to consider.
 These include:

-Short-term lets usually come with more work.
-A higher turn over of tenants may mean a higher likelihood of damage and the need to undertake repairs.
+Short-term lets usually come with more work as well as more wear and tear to your property.
+A higher turnover of tenants may mean a higher likelihood of damage and the need to undertake repairs.
 As a short-term let landlord, you may also be responsible for bills that long-term tenants would usually take care of such as utilities, Wifi and TV licensing.

 More Time and Effort